near/nearcore/docs/practices/style.md

 Note that `Option::as_ref`, `Result::as_ref` are great, do use them!

-**Rationale**: Readability and churn-resistance.
+**Rationale:** Readability and churn-resistance.
 There might be more than one `AsRef<U>` implementation for a given type (with different `U`s).
 If a new implementation is added, some of the `.as_ref()` calls might break.
 See also this [issue](https://github.com/rust-lang/rust/issues/62586).